gis-ops/valhalla-qgis-plugin/README.md

 The tool set includes routing, isochrones and matrix calculations, either interactive in the map canvas or from Point/LineString files within the processing framework.
 Extensive attributes are set for output files, incl. duration, length and start/end locations.

 The plugin accesses remote or local Valhalla HTTP APIs.
-It has Mapbox and `localhost` pre-configured.
-Note, you'll need a Mapbox access token before you can use their service.
+It has the [FOSSGIS server](https://valhalla.openstreetmap.de/) and `localhost` pre-configured.

 If you want to quickly get a local setup, try our Valhalla Docker image: https://github.com/gis-ops/docker-valhalla.